DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide7.JPG">
 </p>

-When the covariance matrix of the input is a multiple of the identity, then PCA reveals no information; the second moment along any direction is the same.
+When the covariance matrix of the input is a multiple of the identity, PCA reveals no information and the second moment along any direction is the same.
 Such inputs are called isotropic.
 However, if isotropic PCA were used here, it could actually pulls apart the components and perform an affine invariant clustering, which is pretty interesting considering that PCA is useless in such scenario.
 The authors also claim that isotropic PCA also perform substantial better of known results when “applied to mixtures of arbitrary Gaussians from unlabeled samples”.

 ## 2. Algorithm